 Two other points on Ruskin's political economy deserve mention.
-First, as noted, he was always an opponent of communism,39 was unshakably convinced that any system which denied, "for the good of the whole," anyone's motivation to better his or her own life, or which saw the solution to social ills in the restructuring of society (Marx: "the revolt of the proletariat," "the withering away of the state") was doomed to failure (which criticisms, though it has taken a century and a half for the international evidence to will out, seem well-proven).
-As Claudette Columbus put it succinctly during our London course all those years ago, Ruskin was not interested in the reformation of society; he was interested in the reformation of the human heart.
-That accomplished, society would take care of itself.
+First, as noted, he was always an opponent of communism,51 convinced that any system which denied, "for the good of the whole," anyone's motivation to better his or her own life, or which saw the solution to social ills in the restructuring of society (Marx: "the revolt of the proletariat," "the withering away of the state") was doomed to failure (which criticisms, though it has taken a century and a half for the international evidence to will out, seem well-proven).
+As Claudette Columbus put it succinctly during our London course, Ruskin was not interested in the reformation of society; he was interested in the reformation of the human heart.
+That done, society would take care of itself.
 Second, recent research suggests that a moral sense may very well be intrinsic to our species; that, at deepest levels, fundamental conceptions of "right and wrong" are universal, and that, while this sense can be "overruled" by cultural pressures and personal decisions, it cannot be eradicated; and, finally, that this sense is always aligned with activities which strengthen the life-force of both individuals and the groups they live in.
-That such a moral impulse would be species and socially adaptive in the evolutionist's sense should be evident (Hauser; Keltner).